-Sydney based innovator Morse Micro is developing Wi-Fi HaLow silicon chips that use a fraction of the power consumed by traditional Wi-Fi chips and offer long-range, secure Wi-Fi for Internet of Things technologies.
+Sydney-based innovator Morse Micro is developing Wi-Fi HaLow silicon chips that use a fraction of the power consumed by traditional Wi-Fi chips and offer long-range, secure Wi-Fi for Internet of Things (IoT) technologies.

-Morse Micro was founded in 2016 by two leading technology infrastructure engineers Andy Terry and Michael De Nil, who have a background in smartphone chip development.
+Morse Micro was founded in 2016 by technology infrastructure engineers Andy Terry and Michael De Nil, who have a background in smartphone chip development.
 The specialist technology offers a range of benefits which can reduce energy use and increase efficiency.

-CSIRO-backed Main Sequence Ventures co-led the capital raising with world-renowned leader in the semiconductor space Ray Stata.
-Blackbird Ventures, Skip Capital, Right Click Capital and Uniseed have also subscribed.
+CSIRO-backed Main Sequence Ventures co-led the capital raising, with world-renowned leader in the semiconductor space Ray Stata.
+Blackbird Ventures, Skip Capital, Right Click Capital and Uniseed also subscribed.